REMOVE HOLDING "H" ZONING

 • Completion of a signed Site Plan Agreement

-• Registration of the whole or the appropriate phase of the subdivision for the lands
+• Registration of the whole or the appropriate phase of the subdivision of the lands

 • Consolidation of land ownership